vanderschaarlab/synthcity-benchmarking/README.md

 The benchmark scripts can be used in two ways 1) via notebook, 2) via terminal.

 ### :book: Notebooks
-#### Standard static experiment

-Open the notebook and run the cells.
+Open the relevant notebook and run the cells.
 Edit the final cell to adjust which dataset/models you want to run.

 #### :gear: Terminal